miqrogroove/family-tree-home/README.md

 1. Go test out your front page (root path) as well as the login page.

 ## To Disable
+1. Visit the Control Panel
+1. Click "All modules"
+1. Scroll to "Family Tree Home Page"
+1. Clear the checkbox for this module.
+1. Scroll to the bottom.
+1. Click the "save" button.

-The preferred way to switch off the module is to rename `modules_v4/family-tree-home/` to `modules_v4/family-tree-home.disable/`
+Alternatively, you can unload the module by renaming `modules_v4/family-tree-home/` to `modules_v4/family-tree-home.disable/`

 ## To Uninstall
 It is safe to delete the `family-tree-home` directory at any time.